The Importance of Virtuous Conduct in Islam & Moral Philosophies I

 Good morals.

-The man asked the same question for the third or fourth time.
-Our Prophet (pbuh) replied in the same way.
-After the man got his answer and sat down, the Prophet (pbuh) continued as follows:
+The man posed the same inquiry for the third or fourth instance.
+Our Prophet (peace be upon him) responded consistently.
+Once the man received his response and took his seat, the Prophet (peace be upon him) proceeded as follows:

 It is treating your brother with a smile.